Skip to content Skip to sidebar Skip to footer

 1. Spatter with the brush.

-Brush is simple tool and can be used to make spatter effect quite well.
-Dip the brush tip into a stain, and then move (shake) the brush to make the stain is splashed on the desired surface.
-It is very simple and easy to be done.
-But we cannot control the spatter effect resulted.
+A brush is a simple tool and can be used to make the spatter effect quite well.
+Dip the brush tip into a stain, and then move (shake) the brush to make the stain splash on the desired surface.
+It is very simple and easy to do.
+But you cannot fully control the spatter effect that resulted.
 The spatter effect obtained is usually random and not uniform in the form and size.
-However it is suitable to make antique effect in the antique finishing.
+However, it is a good technique to make an antique effect in the antique finishing.

 2. Spatter with gravity cup gun.

-The gravity cup gun can produce spatter with better controlled.
-To make splash effect, we need to adjust the spray gun setting to splash the stain.
+The gravity cup gun can produce spatter with better control.
+To make the splash effect, you need to adjust the spray gun setting to splash the stain.
 The air pressure valve and volume of material release valve should be set at the minimum open to let, so the stain is not well atomized.
-The material will out form the gun in the splash but with more uniform size.
-We can take off the air cap of the spray gun to help splash the stain.
+The material will outperform the gun in the splash but with more uniform size.
+You can take off the air cap of the spray gun to help splash the stain.

-With the cup gun, we will be able to produce a more controlled spatter effect.
-By setting the cup gun, then we can produce a more uniform spatter effect.
-The uses of spray gun also help to direct the splash stain to the desired area.
+With the cup gun, you will be able to produce a more controlled spatter effect.
+By setting the cup gun, then you can produce a more uniform spatter effect.
+The use of a spray also helps to direct the splash stain to the desired area.
 The spray gun is more flexible and controlled to produce the spatter effect in the special finish.
-We can make the spatter effects with many different sizes with many color stain consistently.
+You can make the spatter effects with many different sizes and many color stains consistently.

 gravity cup gun to make spatter